ag10946n/ag10946n/README.md

 - ⚡ I have recently completely CS50 Programming with Python by Harvard University and a BackEnd Developer Course by Meta.
 - 🌟 I'm currently persuing an Undergraduate Coding Certification by Harvard University Extension School.
 - 🔭 I've attended Pace University, New York City from 2016 to 2020 to pursue a degree in Computer Science, B.S.
-- 🌱 I’m currently learning Machine Learning, AWS Services, API Design and other Backend Engineering skills.
+- 🌱 I’m currently learning Machine Learning, AWS Services, API Design and other Backend Engineering skills in my free time.
 - 💼 I'm looking for new Software Enginer opportunities in Greater Seattle Area! :)

 ### Connect with me: